contentstack/contentstack-android-persistence-example/README.md

 //Get realm instance like below
    Realm realmInstance = Realm.getDefaultInstance();
-   Get realmStore instance like below by passing realmInsatance to its constructor.
+//Get realmStore instance by passing realmInsatance to its constructor like below.
    RealmStore realmStore = new RealmStore(realmInstance);
    SyncManager syncManager = new SyncManager(realmStore, stack);
    syncManager.stackRequest();